aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/acess.rst

 How to acess the Demo Environment
 =================================

-Use the link below to sign in or :ref:`click here<indexStory>` to learn more about user stories.
+Use the link below to sign in or :ref:`Click here<indexStory>` to learn more about user stories.

 .. raw:: html